krolinventions/wanderlust/README.md

 - A global network of nodes that can communicate without fear of censorship or privacy violations.

 ## Status
+After a hiatus of about a year there is again some stuff taking place.
+I have decided to step away from the NS3 simulation for a bit and first get some quick results using a much simpler simulation written in Python (simplesim).
+This is proving to be quite succesfull, as runs are much cheaper and features can be implemented much faster.

 The algorithm is ready to be reviewed.
 Protocol design is taking shape.
 Currently a simulation is being developed.
 It is still unclear whether Wanderlust could best be implemented as:

 - a new routing engine for Cjdns